jhrcook/100DaysOfPython/README.md

 **Day 99 - January 28, 2020:**
 I learned about TF Records and how to include preprocessing steps as layers in the ANN.

+**Day 100 - January 29, 2020:**
+I learned about embedding categorical variables in new dimensions and how to use an Embedding layer in a Keras model.